Vizzuality/living-maps/README.md

 ```
 grunt build
 ```
+* There are some lines in the code which must be commented/uncommented prior to the build, for minification purposes

 From now on, the `dist` directory will be commited, and for every deploy to `gh-pages` we must run the next command after commiting the changes: